 Francis J. Schultz has served as District Attorney of Crawford County since 2000.

 As District Attorney, he is designated by law as the Chief Law Enforcement Officer of Crawford County.
-He supervises six Assistant District Attorneys and seven support personnel.
+He supervises five Assistant District Attorneys and six support personnel.

-He is an active member of the Pennsylvania District Attorney’s Association and is currently the President of the Association.
+He is an active member of the Pennsylvania District Attorney's Association and is a former past President of the Association and a past President of the Pennsylvania District Attorneys Institute.

 In 2000, he was the President of the Crawford County Bar Association.
 He is also a member of the National District Attorney's Association.

 DA Schultz is the Chairman of the Crawford County Victim/Witness Policy Board and the Crawford County Domestic Violence/Sexual Assault Advisory Board.
-He also serves as Chairman of the Crawford County Prison Board and is a member of the Child Death Review Team and the Criminal Justice Advisory Board.
+He also serves as Chairman of the Crawford County Prison Board and a member of the Criminal Justice Advisory Board.

 DA Schultz volunteers his time to Crawford County CASA (Court Appointed Special Advocates) and serves as a member of the Board of Directors.
 He is a past President of CASA.
 Additionally, he is a former member of the board of directors of both the Meadville Little Gridder and the Saegertown Little Gridder football programs.
-He coached in the Saegertown program for six years and is currently an assistant coach for the Saegertown Jr. High football team.
+He coached in the Saegertown program for six years and was an assistant coach for the Saegertown Jr. High football team for two years.

 Paula C. DiGiacomo has served as First Assistant District Attorney of Crawford County since 1996.